twhite96/made-mistakes-gatsby/src/posts/articles/using-jekyll-2016.md

 ##### 3. Call in the correct language hashes

-The last step is using long variables like `{% raw %}{{ site.data.languages.locales[site.locale].updated }}{% endraw %}` into the appropriate places --- replacing any text you want to localize.
+The last step is using long variables like `{{ site.data.languages.locales[site.locale].updated }}` into the appropriate places --- replacing any text you want to localize.
 If done correctly, this variable should output with the French `updated` string, `Mis à jour`.

 If you want to learn more about this technique be sure to check out Tuan Anh's [blog post](https://tuananh.org/2014/08/13/localization-with-jekyll/).
 Or if you're looking for a plugin to do the heavy lifting, [Jekyll-Multiple-Languages][multiple-languages] might be a good place to start.